ArthurSouzaC/ArthurSouzaC/README.md

  I'm Arthur, and this is my GitHub.
 Here you will see a lot of Javascript, Node.js, ReactJS, Angular and web projects in general.

 ### About me
-- I live in 🇧🇷 and I'm 17 y/o
+- I live in Brazil and I'm 17 y/o
-- I'm a Computer Technician graduated from [CEFET-MG](https://www.cefetmg.br/)
+- I'm a Computer Technician graduated from the brazilian federal university [CEFET-MG](https://www.cefetmg.br/)
 - I'm currently a Computer Engineering student, also at CEFET-MG
 - I :heart: studying Javascript and most of his frameworks/libs